TheRaphael0000/tahm-ken.ch/readme.md

 - [x] add summoners icon and challenge progression when searching for summoner
 - [x] block api route when too many request from same client (look into the flask_limiter package)
 - [x] custom compositions (algo that find good comps depending on the masteries)
+- [x] use role identifications for ordering the champions in the optimized compositions
+- [x] move the "how to use" on the corresponding pages (modal dialog)
+- [x] add more filters for optimized compositions (for champions role for example) -> became the stupidity level metric

 ## install
 you need python